 Q. What emergency programs or systems does Western Digital have in place to prepare for an unforeseen event?

-Q. Does Western Digital have firefighting aids in place for immediate use at its facilities?
+Q. Does Western Digital have firefighting aids at its facilities?

 Q. Does Western Digital have programs or policies in place to promote cooperation with local authorities, including fire and police, in order to manage emergencies and assure public safety?